ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/getting-started/index2.md

 ### International Discovery API
 The Ticketmaster International Discovery API allows you to search for events, attractions, or venues, and get attraction, venue or event details including ticket information.
-Covers an markets in different countries.
+Covers markets in different countries.

 {: .double-margin #available-resources .no-mobile}